-- i.
-Commencement of Masters Programme on Embedded AI in CITE this year 2025. - ii.
-Unveiling of the "International Journal on Embedded AI, Telecommunication and Digital Innovations", first of its kind this year 2025. - iii.
-Hosting of International Conference on Embedded AI, Telecommunications and Digital Innovations - iv.
-Creation of Start-ups and innovations hubs Embedded Systems Innovations this year 2025. - v.
-Launching of Bourdillon Omijeh Foundation (BOF): For capacity building and skills acquisitions especially for youths and the less privilege .
+- I. Commencement of Masters Programme on Embedded AI in CITE - II.
+Unveiling of the "International Journal on Embedded AI, Telecommunication and Digital Innovations", first of its kind. - III.
+Hosting of International Conference on Embedded AI, Telecommunications and Digital Innovations - IV.
+Creation of Start-ups and innovations hubs Embedded Systems Innovations - V. Launching of Bourdillon Omijeh Foundation (BOF): For capacity building and skills acquisitions especially for youths and the less privilege.
 Also, to solicit for funds and support for the Catch Them Young legacy Digital Initiatives and start-ups entrepreneurial teams.